NMRPredict Help

 • From – where the best value came from, either from the HOSE code or the Neural Network prediction

-• Network – the Neural Network shift results
+• Net – the Neural Network shift results

 • HOSE – the HOSE code shift results